 I tell all my students that it's "wise" to place at least one cone between themselves and the traffic, on the shoulder behind the fog line.
 The more visible you are, the safer it could be.
 If you have 4-5-6 extra cones, place them in a taper upstream (for approaching traffic) along the shoulder behind the fog line.
 You'de be amazed, from a driver's point of view, at how much more visible you are to them.
 L&I simply states that the Employer MUST do SOMETHING to protect the Flagger.
 Using something as simple as cones appears to be an acceptable "minimal" practice.

 Can I use my Flagger Card in States other than Washington?

 Absolutely.
 The Washington State Certified Flagger Card is recognized in Oregon, Idaho and Montana.
 If you are interested in States other than these 4, you'll need to research what those other States require.
 I'd start by looking up their "(State) Department of Transportation".

 I see some Flaggers wearing jackets and hoodies, instead of a vest.
 Isn't that illegal in Washington State?

 Good eye!
 Actually, in 1997 Labor & Industries changed the WAC 295-155-305 language from "vest" to "vest or garment".
 Most likely, the Flaggers you've seen wearing jackets or hoodies are wearing Class 3 garments (retro-reflective stripes on the sleeves as well).
 Those garments actually exceed L&I's minimum Class 2 requirement.
-However, They MUST have a label on them stating they are Class 3 compliant.
-Some employers have their own company policies on Flagger attire.
-Always check with them BEFORE you assume it's ok to wear those garments in place of a Class 2 Vest.
+However, The garment MUST have a label on it stating it is Class 3 compliant.
+NOTE: Some employers have company policies that exceed L&I requirements on Flagger attire.
+Always check with the Employer/Contractor BEFORE you assume it's ok to wear those garments in place of a Class 2 garment.

 Is it ok for me, when I'm flagging at night, to stand under a street light so cars can see me?